-Nexus ships with four roles: Nexus Administrator Role, Nexus Anonymous Role, Nexus Developer Role, and Nexus Deployment Role.
-Click on the Roles link under Security in the Nexus menu to show the list of roles shown in Figure 6.34, “Viewing the List of Defined Roles”.
+Nexus ships with a large number of predefined including Nexus Administrator Role, Nexus Anonymous Role, Nexus Developer Role, and Nexus Deployment Role.
+Click on the Roles menu item under Security in the Nexus menu to show the list of roles shown in Figure 6.33, “Viewing the List of Defined Roles”.

-To create a new role, click on the Add… button and fill out the New Nexus Role form shown in Figure 6.35, “Creating a New Role”.
+To create a new role, click on the Add… button, select Nexus Role and fill out the New Nexus Role form shown in Figure 6.34, “Creating a New Nexus Role”.

 A Nexus role is comprised of other Nexus roles and individual Nexus privileges.
-To view the component parts of a Nexus Role, select the role in the Roles panel and then choose the Role Tree tab as shown in Figure 6.37, “Managing Security Roles”.
+To view the component parts of a Nexus Role, select the role in the Roles list and then choose the Role Tree tab as shown in Figure 6.36, “Viewing a Role Tree”.

 With the Repository Targets, you have fine-grained control over

 every action in the system.
 For example, you could make a target that